voronianski/jquery.avgrund.js/README.md

 	enableStackAnimation: false, // enables different type of popin's animation
 	onBlurContainer: '', // enables blur filter for specified block
 	openOnEvent: true, // set to 'false' to init on load
-	setEvent: 'click' // use your event like 'mouseover', 'touchmove', etc.
+	setEvent: 'click', // use your event like 'mouseover', 'touchmove', etc.
+	onLoad: function () { ... }, // set custom call before popin is inited..
+	onUnload: function () { ... }, // ..and after it was closed
 	template: 'Your content goes here..' // or function() { ... }
 });
 ```